Assistantship Policies and Procedures for 2013-2014

-Keeping track of time worked should be an internal function between the student and the mentor or supervisor.
+Time cards are currently required for graduate students having assistantships or fellowships.
+Time cards are to be turned in to the Payroll Office four times per Fall and Spring semesters and one time each during Summer I and Summer II semesters.
 It is recommended that supervisors review time worked on a periodic basis to make adjustments to the schedule accordingly.
 Additionally, it is recommended that a student gives as much prior notice as possible about any time that he/she will not be able to work (for example, being away at a professional conference).
 Basically, good communication is required between student and mentor/supervisor to ensure that 1) the student meets the expectations of the mentor/supervisor and 2) the mentor/supervisor accommodates the academic needs of the student.

 Should there be any questions relating to the student’s schedule, the supervisor should take the lead in correcting the situation.
 Performance issues, such as when a student stops showing up to work, calls in sick habitually, does not report to work on time, or is habitually absent without a reasonable excuse may result in loss of the award.
 Supervisors and mentors can work with students to ensure that the assignments are completed and that there exists no excessive or ongoing time management issues.
 The mentor or supervisor may discuss the possible forfeiture of the following term’s assignment, should behaviors fail to improve.